|

 The Rest Is Noise: Listening to the Twentieth Century

-In this sweeping and dramatic narrative, Alex Ross, music critic for The New Yorker, weaves together the histories of the twentieth century and its music, from Vienna before the First World War to Paris in the twenties; from Hitler's Germany and Stalin's Russia to downtown New York in the sixties and seventies up to the present.
+A New York Times Book Review Top Ten Book of the Year Time magazine Top Ten Nonfiction Book of 2007 Newsweek Favorite Books of 2007 A Washington Post Book World Best Book of 2007 In this sweeping and dramatic narrative, Alex Ross, music critic for The New Yorker, weaves together the histories of the twentieth century and its music, from Vienna before the First World War to Paris in the twenties; from Hitler's Germany and Stalin's Russia to downtown New York in the sixties and seventies up to the present.
 Taking readers into the labyrinth of modern style, Ross draws revelatory connections between the century's most influential composers and the wider culture.
 The Rest Is Noise is an astonishing history of the twentieth century as told through its music.
+Having Been Said: Writings & Interviews Of Lawrence Weiner 1968-2003

 Since his earliest days as a professional artist, Weiner has given written and verbal expression to questions concerning his work and its context.
 These utterances—statements, interviews, lectures, and conference contributions—have been collected together in this publication for the first time, and ordered chronologically.
 Taken as a whole they afford an insight both into a complex individual biography and into the wider development of art and culture and the challenge that this entails.
 Edited by Gregor Stemmrich and Gerti Fietzek.
 Paperback, 6.5 x 9.5 in. / 496 pgs / 190 b/w.
+Seven Days in the Art World

 In a series of beautifully paced narratives, Sarah Thornton investigates the drama of a Christie's auction, the workings in Takashi Murakami's studios, the elite at the Basel Art Fair, the eccentricities of Artforum magazine, the competition behind an important art prize, life in a notorious art-school seminar, and the wonderland of the Venice Biennale.
 She reveals the new dynamics of creativity, taste, status, money, and the search for meaning in life.
 A judicious and juicy account of the institutions that have the power to shape art history, based on hundreds of interviews with high-profile players, Thornton's entertaining ethnography will change the way you look at contemporary culture.
-8 illustrations
+8 illustrations This Is Not a Program

 Architecture Words 3: The Poetics of a Wall Projection